SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 <summary>Binary tree operation</summary>
 <br/>

-1 - create node
+1 - Create node

-2 - create tree of nodes
+2 - Create tree of nodes

 How Do You Traverse a Binary Tree in Data Structures?